 How Do You Respond To Negging?

-Now, that you understand the behaviour patterns and exact phrases that qualify as negging, the next step is to figure out a way to counter it.
-But how do you respond to negging when the other person not just discredits your feelings of being slighted but also knows exactly how to turn it around and play the victim?
+Now that you understand the behavior patterns and exact phrases that qualify as negging, the next step is to figure out how to stop negging in a relationship.
+How do you respond to negging when the other person not only discredits your feelings of being slighted but also knows exactly how to turn it around and play the victim?
+And how do you avoid getting caught up in pointless arguments?

 What do you do when someone disrespects you or insults you?
-You stand up for yourself and reply back.
-Here are a few techniques that may help.
+If you can’t help but think, “My crush negging me is making my life hell,” you need to stand up for yourself.
+Here are a few techniques that may help you learn how to respond to negging:

-There is no way you can stand up to a negative behaviour unless you recognise it clearly and precisely.
+There is no way you can stand up to a negative behavior unless you recognize it clearly and precisely.
 So, use the signs and examples we’ve just shared with you to ascertain whether you’re experiencing the unpleasant combination of negging and bad dating habits.

 2. Don’t respond by being a neg too

-You will keep getting sucked deeper into this toxic relationship dynamic.
+Responding to negging with more negging can escalate the situation and perpetuate a cycle of negativity.
+You will keep getting sucked deeper into this toxic relationship dynamic, and who knows, soon the negging vs gaslighting lines can get so blurred that you can’t tell one from the other.
 Besides, your significant other will view this as a provocation and try to get back at you in nastier ways.
-This is what most abusers do emotional or otherwise.
+This is what most abusers do, emotional or otherwise.

 3. Express how you feel